 In this Annual Report, "China" refers to all parts of the People's Republic of China other than the Special Administrative Region of Hong Kong.
-The terms "Bonso," "we," "our," "us," "the Group" and the "Company" refer to Bonso Electronics International Inc. and, where the context so requires or suggests, our direct and indirect subsidiaries.
+The terms "Bonso," "we," "our," "us," "the Group" and the "Company" refer to Bonso Electronics International Inc. The reference to "PRC Subsidiaries" refers to BESCL, BATXXCL and BTL.
+The reference to "Subsidiaries" refers to all of our direct and indirect subsidiaries.
 References to "dollars," "U.S. Dollars" or "US\$" are to United States Dollars, "HK\$" are to Hong Kong Dollars, "Euros" or "euro" are to the European Monetary Union's Currency and "RMB" are to Chinese Renminbi.